atho1803/AT_Putnam_Lab_Notebook/about.md

 permalink: /about/
 ---

 I am an undergraduate student studying biology and geography.
 I strive to understand the interactions of environmental and climate justice and marine biology and ecology, focusing on coastal ecosystems and tropical coral reefs.
-I am specifically interested in coral acclimatization through symbiosis, genetics, and epigenetics.
+I am specifically interested in investigating coral acclimatization through symbiosis, genetics, and epigenetics.

 ### More Information